ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.1.1] - 2024-10-30 - Live session fixes

+### Fixed
+* Fixes link used when initiating a new live session with a smartphone user.
+* Fixes an issue where access codes weren't visible in the Clinician Portal

 ## [1.1.0] - 2024-10-29 - Live session call quality improvements

 ### Added